Windows Defender ATP versus traditional antivirus solutions

-Why are the traditional antivirus solutions failing to protect organisations against the threats of today?
+Why are the traditional antivirus solutions failing to protect organizations against the threats of today?

 There are three structural problems with this signature-based detection approach: